-Speak to your doctor or midwife if one of these applies to you before you are given this medicine.
+Speak to your doctor or nurse if one of these applies to you before you are given this medicine.

-Tell your doctor or midwife before you are given this medicine if you are taking or have recently taken any other medicines, including medicines obtained without a prescription.
+Tell your doctor or nurse before you are given this medicine if you are taking or have recently taken any other medicines, including medicines obtained without a prescription.

 Some drugs may increase the risk of side effects with Bupivacaine Hydrochloride Injection in certain situations.
 These drugs include:

-If you are already taking one of these medicines, speak to you doctor or midwife before you receive Bupivacaine Hydrochloride Injection.
+If you are already taking one of these medicines, speak to you doctor or nurse before you receive Bupivacaine Hydrochloride Injection.

-Tell your doctor/midwife before you are given this medicine if you are pregnant, think you may be pregnant or are planning to become pregnant, or are breastfeeding.
+Tell your doctor/ nurse before you are given this medicine if you are pregnant, think you may be pregnant, are planning to become pregnant, or are breastfeeding.
 There is no evidence of harmful effects in pregnancy or breastfeeding.
-However, as with all drugs Bupivacaine Hydrochloride Injection should only be given in early pregnancy if absolutely necessary.
+However as with all drugs, Bupivacaine Hydrochloride Injection should only be given in early pregnancy if absolutely necessary.

 In children < 12 years as some injections of Bupivacaine Hydrochloride injection in order to numb parts of the body during surgery are not established in younger children.
 Bupivacaine Hydrochloride injection is not established in children < 1 year.

 Certain areas of your body will be numb for about 2-4 hours after having this medicine.